 Meridian, Mississippi - 1967

 The overlap of Interstates 20 & 59 through Meridian was not completed until the mid-1970s.6

 The original configuration of the Capitol Hill Interchange between Interstate 20 and Interstates 75 & 85 (Downtown Connector) in Atlanta utilized a number of left-hand ramps.
 This exchange was redesigned into a three-level interchange as part of the "Freeing the Freeways" megaproject between 1985 and November 1988.

-In downtown Atlanta, Interstate 20 travels east from the Capitol Avenue overpass after a recently completed Atlanta Braves baseball game.
-Photo taken by Andy Field (05/27/07).
+In Downtown Atlanta, Interstate 20 travels east from the Capitol Avenue overpass after a recently completed Atlanta Braves baseball game.
+Photo taken 05/27/07.

 Starting in the vastness of western Texas, then emerging in the southeastern states as a major highway through several metropolitan areas, Interstate 20 provides an east-west connection through the northern tier of the Deep South states.
 It originates in West Texas and passes through the Dallas-Forth Worth area en route to Shreveport, Birmingham, Atlanta and Columbia before culminating in Florence, South Carolina.